All Episodes

 There were.

-And from everything I'm watching on television, I have seen governments with plenty of advanced warning taking proper precautions and making steps to see to it that all vital services were maintained and that disaster in the midst of disaster did not happen.
+And from everything I'm watching on television, I have seen governments with plenty of advance warning taking proper precautions and making steps to see to it that all vital services were maintained and that disaster in the midst of disaster did not happen.

-And as I watch, I haven't yet heard any reports of calamity in New York or Boston or Washington or wherever the uh giant snowfall was.
+And as I watch, I haven't yet heard any reports of calamity in New York or Boston or Washington or wherever the giant snowfall was.

-Now, granted, it's a snowstorm, and it's not as devastating as Hurricane Katrina, don't misunderstand, and not nearly as such, but still it's a record snowfall, and we know that uh during during record snowfalls, the uh the poor and the infirm and those who are shut in uh have a tough time getting out.
+And we know that during record snowfalls, the poor and the infirm and those who are shut in have a tough time getting out.

-Emergency services are tough to provide, and just because it snows doesn't mean people stop having heart attacks or stop needing groceries or food or something.
+And just because it snows doesn't mean people stop having heart attacks or stop needing groceries or food or something.

-Uh I'm sure FEMA's already got them distributed if Mayor Bloomberg didn't beat them to it.
+I'm sure FEMA's already got them distributed if Mayor Bloomberg didn't beat them to it.

-So I just observation that I that I had had to share with you there.
+So this observation that I had to share with you there, I'm glad you triggered that.

-So we'll be a quick quick break here.
+So we'll be a quick break here.

 We'll be back and continue in just a moment.